cs2535-oakhoury-2026spring/Oakland-Animal-Services/README.md

 ### Notes

-- Notes are stored in DynamoDB under two tables: `ObserverNotes` and `BehaviorNotes`
+- Notes are stored in DynamoDB or using Rescue Group Journals under two tables: `ObserverNotes` and `BehaviorNotes`
 - Duplicate note detection uses client-side **Levenshtein distance** fuzzy matching — see [ADR-002](docs/adr/ADR-002.md)
 - Behavior notes can be summarized via the OpenAI API (staff/admin only)